June 2011 — December 2013

 Publications design for just—and social causes

 Working alongside experts, researchers, and passionate public servants, I had the opportunity to help shape national conversations around safety, justice, and social impact.
-It remains one of the most meaningful, mission-driven chapters of my career.
+It remains one of the most meaningful, mission-driven chapters of my career—because what we did was to help build communities—we were helping people.

 In 2012, COPS Office Director Bernard Melekian—a Presidential appointee—appeared before the U.S. Senate to advocate for continued support of the Office’s community initiatives during a time of federal shutdown and sweeping budget cuts.